 “This was a political negotiation,” admitted Bob Raymar, technical director at the California Building Industry Association (CBIA) in an interview with Fox news.
 “The California Energy Commission (CEC) has been working on this for over 10 years, and while we wanted to postpone the implementation of the mandate for 3-4 more years due to our housing crisis, getting any further delay was not in the cards.
 So, two years ago, we made the hard choice to work with the energy commission to push down on the compliance costs and expand design flexibility.”

-“In the state of California,” Raymar continues, “our leadership, our governor, and the legislature has made climate change mitigation a top priority.
-It would be nice to have more flexibility, but the regulatory environment in California is heading down this road … This is the biggest and most costly code change that I’ve seen in my 30+ years with the CBIA.
-Initially, the costs were expected to be $30,000-$35,000, but we worked with the CEC to get the cost down to $10,000 if you go with a solar purchase, and the costs will drop to about $1,000 if you go with a solar lease.”
+“In the state of California,” Raymar continues, “our leadership, our governor, and the legislature.
+They make climate change mitigation a top priority.
+It would be nice to have more flexibility.
+However the regulatory environment in California is heading down this road.
+This is the biggest and most costly code change that I’ve seen in my 30+ years with the CBIA.
+Initially, the costs were expected to be $30,000-$35,000.
+However we worked with the CEC to get the cost down to $10,000.
+So if you go with a solar purchase, and the costs will drop to about $1,000 if you go with a solar lease.”

-CR Herro, VP Innovation and Sustainability for Meritage Homes (the eighth largest homebuilder in the United States) is concerned that if prices for new homes do increase—even by just a little—homeowners will be swayed to purchase existing homes rather than new homes.
+CR Herro, VP Innovation and Sustainability for Meritage Homes (the eighth largest homebuilder in the United States) is concerned.
+Moreover that if prices for new homes do increase.
+I mean even by just a little.
+Then homeowners will be swayed to purchase existing homes rather than new homes.

 “The challenge in a free marketplace,” Herro avows, “is that buyers purchase the best value from their perspective.
-Without support, they will default to the lowest cost home that meets their needs.
-The solar mandate, while well intended, doesn’t offer the needed support for the average homebuyer to understand the value of new homes with solar.
-Without that support, there is a real danger that higher-priced new homes will be less competitive, resulting in people buying used homes for a lower first cost.”
+Without support, they will default to the lowest cost home.
+One that meets their needs.
+The solar mandate is well intended.
+Yet it doesn’t offer the needed support.
+That’s for the average homebuyer to understand the value of new homes with solar.
+Without that support, there is a real danger.
+Especially that higher-priced new homes will be less competitive.
+Thereby resulting in people buying used homes for a lower first cost.”

-Herro is laudably calling for nothing less than a massive system overhaul, requiring systematic change at all levels.
-“Without additional tools” Herro argues, “we fail to achieve the complete marketplace benefit and buyer value that was intended.”
-In the meantime, it seems that the onus of consumer education will fall squarely on the shoulders of the homebuilders, obliging them to amplify their messaging about the long-term benefits of solar, including costs savings and enhanced resale value (solar experts claim that solar adds $3-5 per watt of value to a home).
+Herro is laudably calling for nothing less than a massive system overhaul.
+Thereby requiring a systematic change at all levels.
+“Without additional tools,” Herro argues, “we fail to achieve the complete marketplace benefit and buyer value that was intended.”
+In the meantime, it seems that the onus of consumer education will fall squarely on the shoulders of the homebuilders.
+That’s obliging them to amplify their messaging.
+Especially about the long-term benefits of solar.
+Also including costs savings and enhanced resale value (solar experts claim that solar adds $3-5 per watt of value to a home).

-Perhaps the silver lining is that we finally have an opportunity to shift the discussion away from the antiquated price per square foot metric to a more appropriate one that includes energy efficiency, sustainability, renewable energy, and long-term value.
-Once again, California seems to be light years ahead of the rest of the country in its approach to codes and the built environment, paving the way for a distributed clean energy infrastructure.
+Perhaps the silver lining is that we finally have an opportunity.
+Especially to shift the discussion away from the antiquated price per square foot metric.
+All to a more appropriate one that includes energy efficiency, sustainability, renewable energy, and long-term value.
+Once again, California seems to be light years ahead of the rest of the country.
+Because in its approach to codes and the built environment, it’s been paving the way.
+All for a distributed clean energy infrastructure.
 But keep your eyes on other states, like Hawaii, Arizona, and New York, who may soon follow suit.
-Before we know it, solar may go the way of fire sprinklers—once the subject of fierce debate, now an accepted safety requirement.
+Before we know it, solar may go the way of fire sprinklers.
+I mean once the subject of fierce debate, now an accepted safety requirement.